eduardodefreitascosta/Doutorado_Cap_1/README.md

 Eduardo de Freitas Costa, Luis Gustavo Corbellini, Ana Paula Serafini Poeta Silva and Maarten Nauta

-## This is a @Risk file for the cros-contamination of *Salmonella* spp. during inspeciton of carcasses of pigs in Brazil
+## This is an @Risk file for the cros-contamination of *Salmonella* spp. during inspeciton of carcasses of pigs in Brazil

 ## The paper is available online: